ElektraInitiative/libelektra/src/plugins/augeas/README.md

 	At: /path/augeas.c:166
 	Reason: Lens not found

-This is because the plugin would not know which lens to use to read the configuration.
+because the plugin would not know which lens to use to read and write the configuration.
 For that reason, the lens configuration option was supplied together with the mount command.
-A lens can also be configured by setting the config/lens key in the mountpoint configuration manually:

-  kdb mount /etc/hosts system/hosts augeas
-	kdb mount
-	... output omitted ...
-	/etc/hosts on system/hosts with name system_hosts

-	kdb set system/elektra/mountpoints/system_hosts/config/lens Hosts.lns

-The value of this key should be the module name of the lens (Hosts in the example) with a '.lns' suffix.
-Depending on your distribution and kind of installation, lenses can be found at `/usr/share/augeas/lenses/dist`, `/usr/local/share/augeas/lenses/dist`, or something similar.
-The lens module name is equal to the filename without extension in pascal notation.
-For example, the lens `/usr/share/augeas/lenses/dist/hosts.aug` contains the module Hosts.

 ## RESTRICTIONS ##